DevCharlesJ/MWS/README.md

 ## Example Setup:
   1) run 'server.py'

-        A terminal should appear with the following text: "Ears on [<host.ip>:<port>]".
+        A terminal should appear with the following text: "Ears on [{host.ip}:{port}]".
 If you see this, your server started successfully.
-        <host.ip> is your machine ip by default, while the default <port> is 9000.
+        {host.ip} is your local machine ip by default, while the default {port} is 9000.
 Which is the same for clients as well.
         Please note that running multiple servers is untested.
   2) run 'client.py'

         This will launch another terminal to register a new client to connect to the server.
         After you assign a username to the this client, a graphical interface with a white textbox and green "Send" button located at the bottom should appear.
         Looking back at the server terminal, you should also see that a [CONNECTION] to the server was made.